Annual Report • Updated January 2026

 How AI, sustainability, and human psychology are redefining digital aesthetics.

-Designers are forced to reconcile two opposing forces: AI-generated precision and human emotional fragility.
+Designers have to balance two opposites: AI-generated precision and human emotion.

-The result is Synthetic Naturalism — a design language blending algorithmic colors with organic, grounded tones.
+The result is Synthetic Naturalism, a design approach that mixes algorithmic colors with organic tones.

 Trends ≠ Popular Colors